Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Data-Plane Evaluation

 \section{Data-Plane Evaluation}

 We implement two versions of the \name data plane.
-The first extends the open-source SCION implementation in Golang, adding the data plane and providing an API for the control plane.
+The first extends the open-source SCION implementation in Golang, adding the \name data plane and providing an API for the control plane.
 The second is a high-speed variant, which comprises the generation of reservation traffic at the source and the packet validation and forwarding at border routers.
 We use this latter version to demonstrate \name's potential for performance and compare it to a SCION-only data plane, constituting our baseline.
+We provide additional evaluation results in \cref{app:additional}.